 14 Canum Venaticorum is a blue main sequence dwarf star that can be located in the constellation of CanesVenatici.
 14 Canum Venaticorum is the brightest star in Canes Venatici based on the Hipparcos 2007 apparent magnitude.
 The star can be seen with the naked eye, that is, you don't need a telescope/binoculars to see it.

 HIP63901 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD113797.

 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
-For 14 Canum Venaticorum, the location is 13h 05m 44.46 and +35 d 47 `55.9 .
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
+For 14 Canum Venaticorum, the location is 13h 05m 44.46 and +35d47`55.9 .

 |Hipparcos Library I.D.||63901|

 |Bonner Durchmusterung||BD+36 2337|

 |Right Ascension (R.A.)||13h 05m 44.46|

 |1997 Distance from Earth||11.55 Parallax (milliarcseconds)|